mandaakuba/100Hires-Project/README.md

 script.py                        # The automated API extraction script

 ## Next Steps
 The raw intelligence has been gathered.
 The next phase is synthesis.
-I will parse these transcripts to extract the specific prompt architectures, schema deployment rules, and off-site citation tactics required to build a finalized, deployable SOP for the marketing team.
+I will parse these transcripts to extract the specific prompt architectures, schema deployment rules, and off-site citation tactics required to build a finalized, deployable SOP as you mentioned on your email massage before.